ProxiBlue/vagrant-docker/README.md

 So I looked at Vagrant, and since the Vagrant commands file is simply just a ruby script, I adjusted to my needs.

+Initially the environment included code to also automatically install new magento installs, but I slimmed that down.
+I use this also for work that is not magento related (example wordpress) so made it more generic.

 Requirements
 =============